brigadecore/brigade-k8s-gateway/README.md

 # Brigade Kubernetes Gateway

+**Experimental:** This should not be used in production.
+Misconfiguration can consume massive amounts of cluster resources.

 This is a Brigade gateway that listens to the Kubernetes event stream and triggers events inside of Brigade.